Hebrew Bible

 There are also several restrictions in place through the seven weeks, due to the story of Rabbi Akiva’s students.
 Rabbi Akiva was a prolific scholar with more than 24,000 disciples.
 During the period of the Omer one year, a plague tore through the students, decimating their numbers.
 They died in their thousands, and Rabbi Akiva attributed the disease to how his students treated each other.

 The Omer was consequently instituted as a period of public mourning.
-In traditional Judaism, that means restrictions on haircuts, weddings, and music, though these are lifted during the holiday of Lag BaOmer, which in 2024 will take place in the evening of May 25th through May 26th.
+In traditional Judaism, that means restrictions on haircuts, weddings, and music, though these are lifted during the holiday of Lag BaOmer, which this year took place in the evening of May 15 through May 16, 2025.

 Live life by the book and imbue every day with Jewish tradition, with your very own Hebrew Bible and other special Judaica from Israel!